ADCI/drupal-good-practices/pages/INSTALL.md

 *admin/structure/views/settings*

-Development Views settings may be also set by execution of the following **drush** command:
+Development Views settings may be also set by executing of the following **drush** command:
 *drush vd*

 ### Update manager